AdobeDocs/commerce-admin.en/help/inventory-management/stocks-add.md

 1. Use ![Sort icon](assets/icon-sort.png) to drag and drop the sources into a priority from top (first) to bottom (last).

-   This order is important when shipping orders.
+   The source order is important when shipping orders.

    ![Assigned Sources Example](assets/inventory-stock-priority-after.png)